Junhan-Zhang/Junhan-Zhang.github.io/_pages/about.md

 ## Publications and Working Papers

 1. Hairui Liu, **Junhan Zhang**, Xuhua Chang\*, Lei Gong.
 (2025).
 Academic Patents Assigned to University Technology-Based Companies in China: Commercialisation Selection Strategies and Their Influencing Factors. *Economics-The Open Access Open-Assessment E-Journal*.
-2. Xuhua Chang, Hairui Liu\*, Junhan Zhang, Wenjing Yao.
+2. Xuhua Chang, Hairui Liu\*, **Junhan Zhang**, Wenjing Yao.
 (2025).
 Study on the Impact of “University-Teacher” Intervening in Spin-off Firms on the Speed of University Patent Assignment. *Science of Science and Management of S.& T*.
 (In Chinese)
 3. **Junhan Zhang**, Xuhua Chang, Hairui Liu\* and Wenjing Yao.
 Thematic similarity as a mediator of the cumulativeadvantage in research output: An analysis of NSFC projects.
 Revised and resubmitted to *Research Evaluation*.

 ## Work & Internship